Demystifying Email Encryption

 - by Brittany Day

-Unlike many business email security providers, Guardian Digital implements email encryption to its fullest.
-Guardian Digital EnGarde Cloud Email Security uses SPF, DMARC and DKIM to build a secure tunnel between mail systems, providing complete end-to-end email protection.
-EnGarde’s modern open-source design features multiple layers of advanced encryption technologies working harmoniously to secure email communications and prevent sophisticated attacks such as spear phishing, ransomware, and business email compromise (BEC).
-While some solutions make email encryption complicated and difficult to implement, EnGarde can be seamlessly incorporated into organizations’ existing email infrastructure, providing simple yet highly effective business email protection and delivering a rapid return on investment.
+Guardian Digital implements email encryption to its fullest through EnGarde Cloud Email Security, which combines SPF, DMARC, and DKIM to build a secure tunnel between mail systems, providing complete end-to-end email protection.
+EnGarde’s modern open-source design features advanced encryption technologies that work harmoniously to secure email interactions and prevent sophisticated phishing email attacks, including spear phishing, ransomware, malware, and Business Email Compromise issues.
+Seamlessly integrate EnGarde into your organization’s email infrastructure to provide simple but effective protection for your company.

 Must Read Blog Posts

 - Demystifying Phishing Attacks: How to Protect Yourself In 2024

 - What You Need to Know to Shield Your Business from Ransomware

 - Shortcomings of Endpoint Security in Securing Business Email